 - Knowledge management.

-In 2011, Microsoft launched Office 365, a subscription-based plan with Word, Excel, and PowerPoint, and services such as email, social, file storage, and web conferencing.
+In June 2011, Microsoft launched Office 365, a cloud-based subscription plan with Word, Excel, and PowerPoint, and services such as email, social, file storage, and web conferencing.

-Although SharePoint was not designed primarily for project management, it’s easy to see the benefits of using SharePoint for this purpose.
+Although SharePoint was not designed primarily for project and portfolio management (PPM), it’s easy to see the benefits of using SharePoint for this purpose.

-The structure of a SharePoint site, especially lists and web parts, make it easy to organize and manage a project.
+The structure of a SharePoint site, especially lists and web parts, makes it easy to organize and manage a project.

 - Document Library: Use to create a single repository for all project documents.